Many plants will continue flowering well into the autumn if you keep deadheading them, to stop them diverting their resources into seed production.

 Wildlife in the garden

-Click any day below for a more detailed weather forecast, also looking further ahead
+Click any day below for a more detailed weather forecast, which also looks further ahead